 Nancy E. Schwartz helps nonprofits succeed through effective marketing.
 Nancy and her team provide marketing planning and implementation services to nonprofit organizations and foundations nationwide.
 Nancy works with the New Zealand Association Resource Centre Trust to assist build capacity and capability with non-profits.
 She is the publisher of the Getting Attention e-update and blog.
 For more nonprofit marketing guidance like this, subscribe to her e-update here.

-- Pay disparity in non-profits
+- Building capability in non-profits

 - Case Study (2)